sartios/gatsby-blog-example/content/posts/02-03-2018-react-primer/index.md

 ## Components

 A React Component is a JavaScript function that contains markup, usually written in JSX and data.
-The component provides **encapsulation** because it bundles the data with the markup that operates on that data and prevents unauthorized parties to directly access them.
+The component provides **encapsulation**, it bundles the data with the markup that operates on that data and prevents unauthorized parties to directly access them.

-Components can be **composable**, which means that can contain zero or more React Components.
+Components can be **composable**, they can contain zero or more React Components.
 Real world applications consist of a components hierarchy.
 A nice approach on how to design a system of components is the Atomic Design.

 **ES6 Component Example**